 - Your hand is not able to work as well

-The symptoms of Dupuytren’s contracture may look like other health problems.
+The symptoms of Dupuytren contracture may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your provider will examine your hand.
-He or she will test the flexibility and feeling in your thumb and fingers.
+They will test the flexibility and feeling in your thumb and fingers.
 Your grip and pinch strength may also be tested.

 Your provider will measure and record the locations of nodules and bands on your palm.
-Using a special tool, he or she will measure how much your fingers are curling or contracting.
+Using a special tool, they will measure how much your fingers are curling or contracting.
 Range of motion in your fingers may also be measured.

 These measurements will be compared to later measurements to see if the disease gets any worse.
 They can also be used to see if treatment is working.

 Your healthcare provider will create a care plan for you based on:

 - Your age, overall health, and past health